Best Building Materials for Durable and Stylish Beach Houses: Top Picks for Coastal Living

 Concrete and Cement

-Concrete may not be the first material that comes to mind for a modren beach house, but it’s one of the best choices for coastal construction.
+Concrete may not be the first material that comes to mind for a modern beach house, but it’s one of the best choices for coastal construction.
 Modern concrete homes can be surprisingly stylish while offering unmatched durability.

 Poured concrete walls resist everything the coast can throw at them—salt, wind, water, and pests have virtually no effect on properly mixed and cured concrete.
 Insulated concrete forms provide excellent energy efficiency along with storm resistance that can withstand Category 5 hurricanes.